ayansammy/Employee-Attrition-Analysis/README.md

-# Employee Attrition Analysis with Power BI
+# Employee Attrition Analysis of Glover Cooperation with Power BI

 Explore the factors behind employee attrition through data visualization using Power BI.
 This project aims to identify key influences on attrition rates, providing valuable insights for human resources and management.

 ## Overview

 This analysis visualizes employee attrition patterns and trends using Power BI.
+The primary aim is to explore why certain employees choose to leave and identify patterns that contribute to enhancing the workplace.
+Rather than delving into intricate numbers, the focus is on uncovering narratives concealed within the data.

 ## Dataset